yoshikawaa/github-manager/README.md

 * You can specify a repository, and create, update, and delete milestones.
 * You can specify a user/organization, and create, update, and delete milestones of all repositories.

+### Issues and Pull Requests browsing

+Browse your and public repository's issues and pull requests.

+* You can search issue and pull request, and access quickly.

+### Pull Requests analysis

+Analysis your and public repository's pull requests.

+* You can categorize and summary comments in pull requests.

 ## How to use

 > Notice:: If you don't have client id, you must register App at [Github - Register a new OAuth application](https://github.com/settings/applications/new).